MW:M is divided into two parts.

 This panel seeks to explore the potential of Artificial Intelligence for Creativity and will look at how it can expand our toolbox and the scope of inspiration to create art.
 Experts will take a closer look at the amazing opportunities that are lying within technological innovation as well as address possible risks and inherent legal questions in that matter.
 Moderated by Eric Eitel, this panel invites the audience to join the speculation about the future ahead.

 November 8, 2.30pm

 The rise of digital technology has changed the way how we produce, distribute and consume music but there is more to it.
-Music technology in the hands of creative minds who research, develop and collaborate on new musical interfaces and instruments have enabled people with different physical abilities to to express themselves in a creative musical way, like anyone else with a love to music and without special needs.
+Music technology in the hands of creative minds who research, develop and collaborate on new musical interfaces and instruments has enabled people with different physical abilities to express themselves in a creative musical way, like anyone else with a love of music and without special needs.
 Technology can ultimately make music more inclusive, involving everyone in a participative way.
-This talk by Matthias will highlight the fact that music-technology not only keeps disrupting the music industry but also opens new doors in various ways.
+This talk by Matthias will highlight the fact that music technology not only keeps disrupting the music industry but also opens new doors in various ways.

 Stay tuned for more music-tech events and sign-up here.